Ontario Ranch, Ontario, California: Vision

 Ontario Ranch is envisioned as an 8,069-acre mixed‐use development area.
 There will be 1,000 acres of public open space, parks and schools that are connected via pathways and trails.
 The community will be developed over a 20-year period.
 Once complete, Ontario Ranch will have 47,000 homes and 162,000 residents along with 16 million square feet of retail, office, medical and residential space and eight new schools.

 Planning

 Currently, 2,900 acres have been approved for single-family residences, multi-family residences, commercial and business park uses.
 There are an additional 447 acres that have project applications in progress for additional single-family residences and industrial use.
-According to the City of Ontario, overall density cannot exceed 4.6 units per acre and average lot size is 6,728 square feet.
+According to the City of Ontario, overall density cannot exceed 4.6 units per acre and the average lot size is 6,728 square feet.